All Episodes

 Medicare just affected old people.

-Which is the problem.
+This affects everybody, which is the problem.

-Reed uh acknowledged that there were flaws in the bill, but suggested the lawmakers could fix them later.
+Reed acknowledged that there were flaws in the bill, but suggested the lawmakers could fix them later.

 That's not a perfect piece of legislation.